 Those who qualify for the program will pay approximately 30% of their adjusted monthly income for their share of a monthly rent and Roseville Housing Authority, which administers the federal program, provides funds for the remainder.
 Long recognized as one of the leading housing authorities in California, the Roseville Housing Authority continues to be an innovator in the field of affordable housing.
 Currently, Roseville Housing Authority provides housing assistance to over 600 elderly, disabled and low income Roseville and Rocklin households through its various programs.

-The Roseville Housing Authority Housing Choice Voucher Program Waiting List is closed.
+The Roseville Housing Authority Housing Choice Voucher Program Waiting List is currently closed.

 Income Limits effective 3/28/16